realpython/python-guide/docs/shipping/freezing.rst

 PyInstaller
 ~~~~~~~~~~~

-PyInstaller can be used to build Unix executables and windowed apps on Mac OS X 10.6 (Snow Leopard) or newer.
+PyInstaller can be used to build Unix executables and windowed apps on macOS 10.6 (Snow Leopard) or newer.

 To install PyInstaller, use pip: